turbolinks/turbolinks/README.md

 Turbolinks evaluates `<script>` elements in a page’s `<body>` each time it renders the page.
 You can use inline body scripts to set up per-page JavaScript state or bootstrap client-side models.
 To install behavior, or to perform more complex operations when the page changes, avoid script elements and use the `turbolinks:load` event instead.

+Annotate `<script>` elements with `data-turbolinks-eval="false"` if you do not want Turbolinks to evaluate them after rendering.
+Note that this annotation will not prevent your browser from evaluating scripts on the initial page load.

 ## Understanding Caching

 Turbolinks maintains a cache of recently visited pages.
 This cache serves two purposes: to display pages without accessing the network during restoration visits, and to improve perceived performance by showing temporary previews during application visits.